2ndQuadrant/pglogical/docs/README.md

     track_commit_timestamp = on # needed for last/first update wins conflict resolution
                                 # property available in PostgreSQL 9.5+

-`pg_hba.conf` has to allow replication connections from localhost.
+`pg_hba.conf` has to allow logical replication connections from localhost.
+Up until PostgreSQL 9.6 logical replication connections are managed using the `replication` keyword in `pg_hba.conf`.
+In PostgreSQL 10+ logical replication connections are treated as regular connections to the provider database by `pg_hba.conf`.

 Next the `pglogical` extension has to be installed on all nodes: